knative/test-infra/tools/coverage/design.md

 1. Periodical prow job starts periodically based on the specification in prow job config
 1. Test coverage profile & metadata generated
-1. Generate / store per-file coverage data
+1. Generate and store per-file coverage data
   - Stores in the XML format that is used by TestGrid